Co-codaprin

-Co-codaprin (BAN) is a non-proprietary name used to denote a compound analgesic, a combination of codeine phosphate with aspirin.
+Co-codaprin (BAN) is a compound analgesic, a combination of codeine phosphate with aspirin.

 Co-codaprin tablets are used for mild to moderate pain.

 Preparations

 Canada

-AC&C is a preparation of aspirin, codeine phosphate and caffeine in tablet form.
+AC&C is a related preparation of ASA, codeine phosphate, and caffeine in tablet form.
 The caffeine is intended to counteract drowsiness which may be caused by the codeine.

 AC&C is available in different formulations containing varying amounts of codeine.
 Formulations containing 8 mg or less of codeine ("AC&C 8" or "222") are typically available from pharmacies over the counter.
 A prescription is not required, but the medication must be requested from the pharmacist.
 The "222" and higher numbers refer to the codeine narcotic content numbers as follows: